nicholasklaene/aws-cdk-fargate-microservices-demo/README.md

-# AWS Demo Microservices Architecture with CDK and Fargate
+# AWS Microservices Demo with CDK and Fargate

 ## Requirements
 - Java 11